Azure-Samples/todo-csharp-sql/README.md

-# To Do Application with C# and Azure SQL
+# To Do Application with C# and Azure SQL on Azure App Service

 A complete sample To Do application that demonstrates how to build an Azure solution using C#, Azure SQL for storage, and Azure Monitor for monitoring and logging.